remicaumette/python_magnetdb/README-dev.md

 8. PgAdmin setup

-Load `localhost:5050/` in your web browser add a server for magnetdb
+Load `https://pgadmin.magnetdb-dev.local/` in your web browser add a server for magnetdb

-Check magnetdb ip server with: `docker inspect postgres-app  | grep IPAddress`
+magnetdb ip DB server shall be: `magnetdb-postgres`